wpdulyea/Projects/python/Py3Row/README.md

 `pyrowlib/csafe_cmd.py` - converts between csafe commands and byte arrays for pyrow.py, user does not need to load this file directly

 `pyrowlib/csafe_dic.py` - contains dictionaries of the csafe commands to be used by csafe_cmd.py, user does not need to load this file directly

+## References
+[^note]:
+	This code is currently under test and may not function as advertised.